ajneher/WikipediaRevisionsReporter/ProjectReport.md

 approaches to string concatenation you explored in challenge #3.
 Which do you prefer, and why?)

+I think there are a lot of pros and cons for both.
+I think I was originally drawn to the iterative approach because that is what I am comfortable with.
+However after completing the challenge, I can see why the functional approach is better.
+It accomplishes the same task with less lines of code.
+I believe that is always the ideal scenario as it will make it easier to debug your code should you come across any errors.

 ## Reflection Question #2: Polymorphism and Dependency Inversion